-iv .
-State Oversight Responsibility.
-Specify the state agency (or agencies) responsible for monitoring the performance of waiver providers in the administration of medications to waiver participants and how monitoring is performed and its frequency.
+ir Sto to Overeight Degrapoibility.
+Specify the state energy (or exercise) responsible for monitoring the part of v te Oversight Responsibility.
+Specify the state agency (or agencies) responsible for monitoring the perfereiver providers in the administration of medications to waiver participants and how monitoring is perfect its frequency.

-Appendix G: Participant Safeguards

 Quality Improvement: Health and Welfare